-- Effective 1 December, all inbound commercial flights have been suspended, except for repatriation flights. - International flights are permitted between Vietnam and Guangzhou (China), Taipei (Taiwan), Seoul (South Korea), Tokyo (Japan), Phnom Penh (Cambodia) and Vientiane (Laos). - The maximum number of flights on each route is initially two per week. - Permitted travellers include experts, investors, business managers, high-tech workers and their family members; and Vietnamese citizens returning home. - Travellers must still obtain special entry permission and arrange quarantine at an approved hotel or government facility. - Arriving travellers must present a negative PCR test result issued 3 to 5 days prior to travel and are subject to a COVID-19 PCR test on arrival and government quarantine period of 14 days. - If a second test after the sixth day after arrival is negative, the remainder of the 14-day government quarantine period may be replaced with selfquarantine.
-Any plans to work, attend business meetings with others or other travel during the remainder of the 14 days must be approved by the health department. - Travellers who are transiting via one of the approved airports but originated elsewhere do not qualify for the reduced quarantine. - Travellers must install the "Bluezone" contact tracing app. - Travellers staying for fewer than 14 days are exempt from quarantine. - Companies and organisations can seek special entry approval for foreign investors, business managers, experts, specialists and highly-skilled workers to enter Vietnam for work purposes. - Employers should submit a request to their provincial labour office before a specific date (depends on the province) using a standard request letter and a form for reporting various employee details. - The application must include a quarantine plan, registered with IHQC.
+- Effective 1 February: - The quarantine period for managers, specialists and experts currently completing their quarantine at government-designated hotels is now 21 days. - HCMC and Binh Duong authorities have suspended entry approvals until further notice.
+It is very likely that very few travellers will be granted approval to enter Vietnam until after the lunar New Year. - Effective 1 December, all inbound commercial flights have been suspended, except for repatriation flights. - International flights are permitted between Vietnam and Guangzhou (China), Taipei (Taiwan), Seoul (South Korea), Tokyo (Japan), Phnom Penh (Cambodia) and Vientiane (Laos). - The maximum number of flights on each route is initially two per week. - Permitted travellers include experts, investors, business managers, high-tech workers and their family members; and Vietnamese citizens returning home.

+- Travellers must still obtain special entry permission and arrange quarantine at an approved hotel or government facility. - Arriving travellers must present a negative PCR test result issued 3 to 5 days prior to travel and are subject to a COVID-19 PCR test on arrival and government quarantine period of 14 days. - o If a second test after the sixth day after arrival is negative, the remainder of the 14-day government quarantine period may be replaced with selfquarantine.
+Any plans to work, attend business meetings with others or other travel during the remainder of the 14 days must be approved by the health department. - Travellers who are transiting via one of the approved airports but originated elsewhere do not qualify for the reduced quarantine. - o Travellers must install the "Bluezone" contact tracing app. - Travellers staying for fewer than 14 days are exempt from quarantine. - Companies and organisations can seek special entry approval for foreign investors, business managers, experts, specialists and highly-skilled workers to enter Vietnam for work purposes. - Employers should submit a request to their provincial labour office before a specific date (depends on the province) using a standard request letter and a form for reporting various employee details. - The application must include a quarantine plan, registered with IHQC.